Krishnamundhara/dev.krish2/README.md

 ### `npm start`

 Runs the app in the development mode.\
+Open [http://localhost:3001](http://localhost:7777) to view it in your browser.
-Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+Open [https://dev-krish2.vercel.app/] to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.